-The following conventions are used in command formats, statement formats, and in examples throughout this document.
-Examples illustrate the uses of these commands and statements in typical applications.
+The following conventions are used throughout this document.
+The examples in the table illustrate the uses of these conventions.

-Convention Explanation Examp le UPPERCASE In command formats, words in uppercase indicate the names of commands, options, statements, and keywords.
-Enter them in either uppercase or lowercase.
-SLIST lowercase In command formats, words in lowercase indicate variables for which you must substitute a suitable value.
-LOGIN user-id Abbreviations If an uppercase word in a command format has LOGOUT in format statements an abbreviation, either the abbreviation is under- scored or the name and abbreviation are placed within braces.
-SET_QUOTA SQ Brackets [] Brackets enclose a list of one or more optional items.
-Choose none, one, or more of these items.
-LD -BRIEF -SIZE Braces { } Braces enclose a list of items.
-Choose one and only one of these items.
-CLOSE { filename } Hyphen - Wherever a hyphen appears as the first character of an option, it is a required part of that option.
-SPOOL -LIST Default Indicator In a list of options, a bullet indicates the default choice, if one exists.
-If you do not select an option, the system chooses the default option. $\left\{ \begin{array}{c} A \bullet \\ O \\ D \end{array} \right\}$ Underscore in examples In examples, user input is underscored but system prompts and output are not.
-OK, RESUME MY_PROG This is the output of MY_PROG.CPL Subscripts A subscript after a number indicates that the number is not in base ten.
-For example, the subscript 8 is used for octal numbers.
-2008
+Convention Explanation Example UPPERCASE In command formats, words in upper- case bold indicate the names of com- mands, options, statements, and keywords.
+Enter them in either upper- case or lowercase.
+SLIST italic In command formats, words in lower- case bold italic indicate variables for which you must substitute a suitable value.
+In text and in messages, vari- ables are in non-bold lowercase italic.
+LOGIN user-id Supply a value for x between 1 and 10.
+Brackets Brackets enclose a list of one or more optional items.
+Choose none, one, or several of these items.
+LD [-BRIEF -SIZE] Underscore in examples In examples, user input is underscored but system prompts and output are not.
+OK, RESUME MY_PROG This is the output of MY_PROG.CPL OK, Ellipsis An ellipsis indicates that you have the option of entering several items of the same kind on the command line.
+SHUTDN pdev-1 [pdev-n] Hyphen - Wherever a hyphen appears as the first character of an option, it is a required part of that option.
+SPOOL -LIST Subscript A subscript after a number indicates that the number is not in base 10.
+For example, a subscript 8 is used for octal numbers.
+200 8